Breathe Like a Professional Athlete with Myofunctional Therapy

 Promotes Nasal Breathing

 Breathing through the nose is more efficient and healthier than mouth breathing.
 Your nose acts as a natural filter, warming and humidifying the air before it enters your lungs.
-Myofunctional therapy promotes nasal breathing by strengthening the muscles that support the proper positioning of your tongue and palate, making it easier to breathe through your nose.
+Myofunctional therapy promotes nasal breathing by strengthening the muscles that support the correct positioning of your tongue and palate, making it easier to breathe through your nose.

 Improves Tongue Posture